-Join Barton Poulson for an in-depth discussion in this video Creating bar charts for categorical variables, part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video Creating bar charts for categorical variables, part of Learning R.

 Once the data are entered into R, the first task in any analysis is to examine the individual variables.
 Now, the purpose of this task are threefold: first, to check that the data were entered correctly; second, to check whether the data meet the assumptions of the statistical procedures that you've planned to use; and third, to check for any potentially interesting, or informative observations, or patterns in the data.
 For a categorical variable, such as a respondent's gender, or a company's economic sector, that is, a nominal or an ordinal variable, the easiest and most informative way to check the data is to make a bar chart, and so that's where we turn first.